ay-lab/dcHiC/docs/index.md

 ## Hematopoiesis

 See [this page](https://ay-lab.github.io/dcHiC/html/hematopoiesis.html) for compartment dynamics during mice hematopoetic differentiation.
+This file also contains TPM values for 8 of the cell lines.

-Notable **granulocyte**-specific (activation/inactivation) genes: Sox6, Abca13
+Two notable genes with significant decreasing A-compartment changes include **Myc/Pvt1** and **Meis1**.
+Others include **Runx2, Sox6, and Abca13**.

 ## Human Tissue